Protect urban street trees

-Urge the Government to give councils what they need to protect street trees.
+The Government must give councils what they need to protect street trees.

 In 2017 the Government made a manifesto commitment to make sure local people are consulted before urban street trees in England are felled.

-There is now a vision for how this could work in practice, and the Government is asking for your views.
+There is now a vision for how this could work in practice, and in early 2019 the Government ran a consultation asking for your views.

 The consultation also